Almost-valuative invariants of connected split matroids: The cd-index

-While the above-mentioned framework handles valuative invariants well, providing the possibility to gather much evidence or find counterexamples to conjectures, not all invariants are valuative.
-The next natural step is to study the failure of valuativeness, and possible fixes.
-This was done in \cite{fs25} for the $f$-vector, a fundamental invariant in polyhedral geometry.
-While the $f$-vector of matroid polytopes is not valuative per se, the main result of loc.~cit.~is that the error term is computationally manageable.
+While the Ferroni-Schröter framework provides effective tools to gather evidence or find counterexamples to conjectures dealing with valuative invariants, not all important invariants are valuative.
+A natural next step is to study the failure of valuativeness and find new strategies for computation.
+For example, consider the $f$-vector, a fundamental invariant in polyhedral geometry that counts the number of faces in each dimension of a polytope $P$.
+Although the $f$-vector of a matroid polytope fails to be valuative, the main result of~\cite{fs25} demonstrates that its calculation can still be expressed in terms of simplices and cuspidal matroids, with an expression similar to the valuative setting plus an error term.
+The latter is computationally tractable, arising precisely from the double intersections of the aforementioned cuts, thus expressed as a sum over modular pairs of cyclic flats.
+Surprisingly, while triple or higher-order intersections of these cuts are possible, they carry no structural data that contributes to the error term.

-We contribute another tile to this mosaic by showing that the \texttt{cd}-index of $\mathscr{P}(M)$ is also \emph{almost-valuative} in a similar manner to the $f$-vector.
-We recall the \texttt{cd}-index in Section~\ref{sec:CountingChainsOfFaces}, and compute it for the hypersimplex $\Delta_{k,n}$ using several tricks that fundamentally depend on the highly symmetric nature of $\Delta_{k,n}$.
-Afterwards, we enumerate the main facts needed about elementary split matroids, and perform the \texttt{cd}-index computation for the simplest ones: cuspidal matroids, see Subsection~\ref{sub:CuspidalMatroids}.
-Our main formula is in Section~\ref{sub:TheFormula}, which fundamentally depends on previous work by Kim that studied the \texttt{cd}-index of matroid polytopes and hyperplane splits \cite{kim10}.
-This hints that any invariant satisfying a hyperplane-split like formula is amenable to computations.
+A natural generalization of the $f$-vector is the \emph{flag $f$-vector}, whose entries count the number of face-flags $\calF = \{\sigma_1 \subset \dots \subset \sigma_s \}$ of prescribed dimensions $\dim \sigma_i = d_i$.
+Flag $f$-vectors satisfy the \emph{generalized Dehn-Sommerville relations} \cite{bb83}.
+These relations imply that the flag $f$-vector can be compactly encoded into a non-commutative polynomial in two variables known as the \texttt{cd}-index \cite{bk91}.
+Our initial aim was to extend the methods of \cite{fs25} to the \texttt{cd}-index, to obtain an evaluation that depends only on the \texttt{cd}-indices of hypersimplices and cuspidal matroids.
+It emerged, once we were finished with the calculations, that the key ingredient is a hyperplane-cut formula due to Kim~\cite{kim10}, expressing a property that we call being \emph{almost-valuative}.
+Any almost-valuative invariant $\Psi$ can be calculated with our results.
+In particular, this \emph{almost-valuative} framework naturally recovers the results of \cite{fs25} on the $f$-vector, because the $f$-vector satisfies a rather self-evident hyperplane-cut formula.